tsalb/lwc-utils/README.md

 ### dialogAutoCloser

-A simple component that counts down and auto closes a dialog with the `closedialog` LMS Event.
+A simple component that counts down and auto closes a `DialogService` opened dialog by sending a `messageService` connected `closedialog` event.

+This is meant to be used with `DialogService` when launching a Screen Flow as the final step.

+However, there are a couple more ways to use it:

+- As a visual countdown progress bar, handling the bubbled `closedialog` Custom Event by yourself.
+- Refreshing an instance of `soqlDatatable` by using the `uniqueBoundary` and `isRefreshTable` properties.
+    - This sends a `boundary` scoped: `refreshsoqldatatable` LMS event.

+> **NOTE**: It is recommended you provide this component a `uniqueBoundary` scoped to its caller, otherwise it may close more dialogs than intended if [Tab-Focused Dialogs](https://releasenotes.docs.salesforce.com/en-us/winter20/release-notes/rn_console_dialogs.htm) is enabled.

 ```html
 <template>